 Restaurants include Rock Bottom Brewery, King’s Fish House, George’s Greek Café, and BO-Beau, to name just a few.
 Afterward, indulge in nightlife or just enjoy the ‘20s and ‘30s-era buildings decked out in LED lights.

-Shopping among the art galleries, antiques, and vintage clothing stores in the East Village Arts District, which is located between Ocean Boulevard, Alamitos Avenue, and Long Beach Boulevard, is among the most fun things to do in Long Beach for shopaholics.
+Shopping among the art galleries, antiques, and vintage clothing stores in the East Village Arts District, located between Ocean Boulevard, Alamitos Avenue, and Long Beach Boulevard, is among the most fun things to do in Long Beach for shopaholics.

 15. Learn to Waterski at Long Beach Marine Stadium

 Located on Alamitos Bay, the Long Beach Marine Stadium is an official state historic site.
 It’s also the birthplace of powerboat racing on the West Coast!
 The nation’s premier waterskiing facility hosted the 1932 Olympic rowing competitions as well as the 1968 rowing trials.

 This Long Beach site is currently the home of races for the Southern California Speedboat Club and the annual Long Beach Sprint Nationals, which sees competition from teams from around the world.

 16. Watch for Birds at Seal Beach National Wildlife Refuge

 Established in 1972, Seal Beach National Wildlife Refuge is located on 965 acres near the community of Seal Beach.
 It’s a popular habitat for migrating birds.
 Watch for great blue herons and endangered species like the California clapper rail and the Belding’s Savannah sparrow.

-Since the refuge is on an active military base, (Naval Weapons Station Seal Beach), public access tours are limited to once a month.
-If you’re a bird or nature enthusiast, you’ll want to plan this Long Beach activity ahead of time.
+Since the refuge is on an active military base (Naval Weapons Station Seal Beach), public access tours are limited to once a month.
+If you’re a bird or nature enthusiast, you’ll want to plan this Long Beach activity beforehand.

 See Related: Most Exotic Places to Visit in California